 When a person comes to live in one of our homes we offer them a choice of wall colours and soft furnishings.
-We can also accommodate a small amount of personal furniture or, if preferred, we can provide bedroom furniture; electrically operated bed comes as standard.
+We can also accommodate a small amount of personal furniture or, if preferred, we can provide bedroom furniture.
+An electrically operated bed comes as standard.

-We offer our residents a daily choice from our seasonal menus, which are displayed in the dining rooms and provided to residents who prefer to spend time in their rooms.
+We offer our residents a daily choice from our seasonal menus.
+These are displayed in the dining rooms and provided to residents who prefer to spend time in their rooms.

 A monthly activity plan includes drumming, bingo, aromatherapy hand massages, quizzes, food tasting, animal therapy sessions, knit and natter, exercises, keyboard and sing-a-longs, to name but a few.
 Skills and experiences are good for everyone, proving that you’re never too old to try something new.
-We are always up to something including Visits to Salisbury Cathedral to see the Christmas lights to handling a tarantula, from enjoying a pantomime in our own lounge to watching chicks hatch in an incubator.
+We are always up to something including visits to Salisbury Cathedral to see the Christmas lights to handling a tarantula.
+At Christmas there is also a visit from Santa, a pantomime and carols from local choirs.

 In Castle Hill House our residents can participate in a variety of stimulating activities; such as painting, drawing, knitting, playing cards and board games.
 At the Cedars, group activities are held on a daily basis in the main lounge.

-To ensure our residents are stimulated both mentally and physically we have specialized Activity Teams who work in both homes alongside our care staff.
+To ensure our residents are stimulated both mentally and physically we have specialised Activity Teams who work in both homes alongside our care staff.
 We also have visiting therapy providers, such as masseurs, aroma therapists, manicurists and a hairdresser.
-Activities take place in a resident’s own bedroom, one of the communal lounges and in the Garden Room a Castle Hill House.
+Activities take place in a resident’s own bedroom, the communal lounge at The Cedars and in the Garden Room at Castle Hill House.

 In both homes an Anglican Lay Pastoral Assistant brings communion each week to those who wish to receive it and an Anglican Priest celebrates Holy Communion once a month when all are welcome to join in.
 We have arrangements for Roman Catholics to receive the sacrament each week.
 Church Leaders from other denominations visit as need arises.
 Special services are held at Christmas, Easter, Harvest and Remembrance where family and friends are encouraged to join us.